-For the first station of technical inspections, the tractor will be weighed and checked against Rule 2.3 regarding maximum gross vehicle weight.
-All weight reduction to meet the maximum gross vehicle weight requirement must be made before any other technical inspection is performed.
+With the exception of the initial weigh-in, all inspection stations must be completed with the tractor ballasted per rule 10.3.
 Once completing all stations, machines will need to be weighed again to verify that they still meet base weight with any modifications that were required in the technical inspection process.
+Tech inspections are complete once a team passes the final base weight check after all other inspection stations are finished.